42folders/learning-journal/Git-ting started.md

 https://stackoverflow.com/questions/50034192/how-to-commit-changes-made-after-git-rm-cached#:~:text=No%20need%20for%20git%20add,commit%2Bpush%20will%20be%20enough.&text=If%20you%20don't%20want,don't%20want%20to%20push.

-**If I have renamed a file and then added, committed and pushed the renamed file, the original file before renaming still exists in the remote repository.
-How do I get rid of that original in the remote repo?**
+## **If I have renamed a file locally and then pushed it to the remote repo, I still see the original file in the remote repo.
+How do I get rid of that original?**

 At this point, git status will reflect the original file has been deleted from the local repo.

 I'll need to remove that original file from being tracked using git rm -- cached <orig_file_path> as well.
 Thereafter, commit and push.

-**There's this pesky editor window that's popping up to ask for my commit message, and I have no idea how to enter any text into it!**
+## **There's this pesky editor window that's popping up to ask for my commit message, and I have no idea how to enter any text into it!**
 When using git, and there is some commit merge operation (or i forgot to type a commit message), I'll sometimes run into an editor window ("vi") asking for a commit message, and I never remember how to enter text into it -- clicking with the mouse, enter, escape, delete keys don't do anything!
 And I have to go google...

 It's comforting to know I'm not the only one who's been flustered by this: https://stackoverflow.com/questions/73012357/please-enter-a-commit-message-for-your-changes